There’s a great old song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 #1 One-and-done email

 This is often a system-generated confirmation and is very transactional—it’s not welcoming or engaging.
-An organization relying solely on the transactional confirmation will benefit from changing course and developing a personalized customer onboarding email series that not only reaffirms the decision to join, but also nurtures and provides useful information and content.
+If your organization is relying solely on this type of transactional confirmation, you will benefit from changing course and developing a personalized customer onboarding email series that not only reaffirms the decision to join, but also nurtures and provides useful information and content.

 #2 Everything-but-the-kitchen-sink email